1justingilmore/windowsserverdocs/WindowsServerDocs/security/gdpr/gdpr-winserver-whitepaper.md

 An important design consideration for Windows Server was mitigating credential theft—in particular, derived credentials.
 Credential Guard provides significantly improved security against derived credential theft and reuse by implementing a significant architectural change in Windows designed to help eliminate hardware-based isolation attacks rather than simply trying to defend against them.

-While using Windows Defender Credential Guard, NTLM, and Kerberos derived credentials are protected using virtualization-based security, the credential theft attack techniques and tools used in many targeted attacks are blocked.
+While using Microsoft Defender Credential Guard, NTLM, and Kerberos derived credentials are protected using virtualization-based security, the credential theft attack techniques and tools used in many targeted attacks are blocked.
 Malware running in the operating system with administrative privileges cannot extract secrets that are protected by virtualization-based security.
-While Windows Defender Credential Guard is a powerful mitigation, persistent threat attacks will likely shift to new attack techniques and you should also incorporate Device Guard, as described below, along with other security strategies and architectures.
+While Microsoft Defender Credential Guard is a powerful mitigation, persistent threat attacks will likely shift to new attack techniques and you should also incorporate Device Guard, as described below, along with other security strategies and architectures.

-#### Windows Defender Credential Guard
+#### Microsoft Defender Credential Guard
-Windows Defender Credential Guard uses virtualization-based security to isolate credential information, preventing password hashes or Kerberos tickets from being intercepted.
+Microsoft Defender Credential Guard uses virtualization-based security to isolate credential information, preventing password hashes or Kerberos tickets from being intercepted.
 It uses an entirely new isolated Local Security Authority (LSA) process, which is not accessible to the rest of the operating system.
 All binaries used by the isolated LSA are signed with certificates that are validated before launching them in the protected environment, making Pass-the-Hash type attacks completely ineffective.

-Windows Defender Credential Guard uses:
+Microsoft Defender Credential Guard uses:

 - Virtualization-based security (required).
 Also required: